 *Actual data may vary depending on environmental and weather conditions, and flight mission configuration.

 The minimum recommended altitude in any type of operation is 50 meters above ground level for safety purposes and to avoid collision with obstacles.
-It is nevertheless possible to perform flights with an altitude as low as 20 meters, after preliminary measurements and special preparation of the flight mission.

 The maximum possible flight altitude is 4 500 m (14 763 ft) above sea level.
 However, it is not recommended to operate at an altitude over 1000 m (3280 ft), as the impact of weather conditions becomes critical and almost unpredictable.
 For operational and flight altitude questions please remember to check with your local regulations for UAV flight operations.